ckipp01/chronica/pages/waka-fetch.md

 waka-fetch is a small serverless app hosted on [Zeit](https://zeit.co) that grabs my daily [wakatime](https://wakatime.com) summaries.
 I grab these summaries and store them in a MongoDB database.
-I grab them in order to feed them into my [waka-machine](/waka-machine) project will gives me projections on what my coding activity will look like in the week to come."
+I grab them in order to feed them into my [waka-machine](waka-machine.html) project will gives me projections on what my coding activity will look like in the week to come.